Seq-DeepIPC: Sequential Sensing for End-to-End Control in Legged Robot Navigation: Introduction

-In this paper, we present Seq-DeepIPC as a continuation and improvement of DeepIPC.
+In this paper, we present Seq-DeepIPC as a continuation and improvement of DeepIPC \cite{natan2024deepipc}.
 Our model ingests short sequences of RGB-D frames, producing temporally consistent features, and jointly estimates semantic segmentation + depth to enable stronger spatial reasoning.
-We replace heavier encoders with EfficientNet-B0, facilitating real-time inference on constrained platforms \cite{tan2021efficientnetv2}\cite{Lammielow}.
+We replace heavier encoders with EfficientNet-B0, facilitating real-time inference on constrained platforms \cite{tan2019efficientnet}\cite{Lammielow}.
 Rather than using a noisy IMU, we compute bearing angle from consecutive GNSS fixes via a geodesic formula, which improves heading stability in open terrain.
-We evaluate the system on a larger campus loop than in DeepIPC, under mixed road and grass terrains, and deploy it on a legged robot to test its generalization beyond wheeled navigation.
-In comparative and ablation studies (varying sequence lengths, comparing with Huang et al. \cite{huang_model} and AIM-MT \cite{aim_mt} baselines), we demonstrate that only our DeepIPC-derived models benefit from temporal input, achieving consistent gains in perception and control, with trade-offs in inference speed.
+We evaluate the system on a larger campus loop, under mixed road, grass, and uneven terrains, and deploy it on a legged robot to test its generalization beyond wheeled navigation.
+In comparative and ablation studies (varying sequence lengths, comparing with Huang \textit{et al.} \cite{huang_model} and AIM-MT \cite{aim_mt} baselines), we demonstrate that only our DeepIPC-derived models benefit from temporal input, achieving consistent gains in perception and control.
 Our key novelties are: